qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 -------------------------------------------------------------------------------

 #.
 Click on the menu item :menuselection:`Raster --> Analysis --> Slope`.
 #.
-Select the the clipped DEM as the input layer.
+Select the clipped DEM as the input layer.
 #.
-Click the :guilabel:`Slope expressed as percent instead of degrees` box.
+Check the :guilabel:`Slope expressed as percent instead of degrees` box.
 Slope
    can be expressed in different units (percent or degrees).
 Our criteria suggest that the plant of interest grows on slopes with a gradient between 15% and 60%.
-   So we need to make sure to our slope data is expressed as a percent.
+   So we need to make sure our slope data is expressed as a percent.
 #.
 Specify an appropriate file name and location for your output.
 #.
 Make sure the :guilabel:`Open output file after running algorithm` box is checked.
 #.
 Click :guilabel:`Run`.